CaryenC/my-blog-post/README.md

 * Internal documenting the functions to clearly explain its purpose, its input data, and its return value

-* Building a reusable HTML template and applying it in different other HTML files.
+* Building a reusable HTML template and applying it in different other HTML files

+* Restructuring our application to use blueprints

 ## Tools